 - As of December 4, 2013, AMA no longer requires the expansion of "SD" or "SE" in the text (section 19.6).
 Also see Which abbreviations don't need to be expanded?.

-- Format as "IQR" followed by a hyphenated range (ie, no equal sign) or when presented alongside a median as "median (IQR)" and NOT as a single number indicating the difference between the 75th and 25th percentiles (AMA section 19.5).
+- Do not format as a single number indicating the difference between the 75th and 25th percentiles (AMA section 19.5).

-- We prefer not indicating the 25th and 75th percentiles as comma-separated values.
+- We prefer indicating the 25th and 75th percentiles as a hyphenated range, not as comma-separated values.

 - IQR does not need to be expanded.